ltrgoddard/thesis/temp.markdown

 conference setting is important, it remains a frame for the action which takes place within it.
-Even so, and despite its avant-garde credentials, it seems clear that the *PTM* owes something to the British campus novel, a genre whose two most famous examples—Kingsley Amis’s *Lucky Jim* (1954) and David Lodge’s *Changing Places* (1975)—sit roughly at either end of this thesis’s chronological scope.
+Even so, and despite its avant-garde credentials, it seems clear that the *PTM* owes something to the British campus novel, two prominent examples of which—Kingsley Amis’s *Lucky Jim* (1954) and David Lodge’s *Changing Places* (1975)—sit roughly at either end of this thesis’s chronological scope.
 The most instructive point of comparison is Chapter 22 of Amis’s novel, which forms the comic climax of the book.
 Having repeatedly steadied his nerves with whisky and sherry, the protagonist, Jim Dixon—a member of academic staff at a provincial university—gives a public lecture on the topic ‘merrie England’.
 Just as in the *PTM*, the lecture begins relatively normally but quickly degenerates.
 Where Lichen’s descent into drunkenness is